-This magnificent nautical decor sailboat model makes a perfect gift for home or office, boat enthusiast, or passionate collector.
+This magnificent nautical decor sailboat model makes a perfect gift for a home or office, a boat enthusiast, or a passionate collector.

 Proudly display on mantles, desks or as an entry hall focal point.

-The Endeavour was the most impressive British sailboat to ever race in the America’s Cup World Series.
+The Endeavour was the most impressive British sailboat to ever race in America’s Cup World Series.

 Built for speed as well as beauty, the Endeavour was created in 1934 by Thomas Sopwith, the undisputed leader of the British aircraft industry.

-Master craftsmen handcraft these highly detailed wood models from scratch using historical photographs, drawings and original plan.
+Master craftsmen handcraft these highly detailed wood models from scratch using historical photographs, drawings and original plans.

-They are 100% hand built individually using plank-on-frame construction method and are similar to the building of actual ships.
+They are 100% hand-built individually using plank-on-frame construction methods and are similar to the building of actual ships.

 Each model requires hundreds of hours to finish and must go through a demanding quality control process before leaving the workshop.

-The Endeavour model features beautiful hand stitched sails that extends all the way to the mast head.
-The wooden pulleys keep the complicated rigging tighten.
+The Endeavour model features beautiful hand-stitched sails that extend all the way to the masthead.
+The wooden pulleys keep the complicated rigging tightened.